inRemark/abc-runner/docs/en/developer-guide/extending.md

-# Extending redis-runner
+# Extending abc-runner

 [English](extending.md) | [中文](../zh/developer-guide/extending.md)

-redis-runner is designed with an extensible architecture that allows developers to add new protocol support, operation types, and functional modules.
+abc-runner is designed with an extensible architecture that allows developers to add new protocol support, operation types, and functional modules.

 ## Architecture Overview

-redis-runner adopts a plugin architecture with core components including:
+abc-runner adopts a plugin architecture with core components including:

 1. **Command Router**: Responsible for parsing and routing commands
 2. **Protocol Adapters**: Provide unified interfaces for different protocols